 Sometimes beanbag chairs can lose their fill over time for a variety of reasons (like a curious child unzips one).
 Or, maybe you just want a firmer bean bag chair.
-Either way, refill beanbag chair at home may seem like a daunting task, but it’s actually quick and easy if you follow just five simple steps.
+Either way, refilling a beanbag chair at home may seem like a daunting task, but it’s quick and easy if you follow just five simple steps.

 There are a few things you will need to make the refilling process easier:

-- A friend: Refilling a beanbag chair is a two-person job, though technically it can be done alone if absolutely necessary.
+- A friend or two: Refilling a beanbag chair is a two-person job, though technically it can be done alone if necessary.

 - A funnel: You can purchase or make one; this tool reduces spill potential.

 - A safety pin: This will help you unzip the beanbag chair.

 - Bean bag filler: You can buy bean bag filler online or at retail stores.
 Most bean bag filler is polystyrene, so it’s inexpensive and pretty easy to find.

 Step 1: Prepare your work area